Terminal Service Plus can work on your PC and here is the minimal recommended hardware:

 Windows 2008 Server or 2008 R2/SBS

 Windows 2012 Server or 2012 R2

-If you install TSplus on Windows 2003/2008/2012 make sure the RDS or Terminal Services roles as well as the RDS Terminal Services licensing role are not installed before installing TSplus.
+If you install TSplus on a Windows 2003 to 2016 make sure the RDS or Terminal Services roles as well as the RDS Terminal Services licensing role are not installed before installing TSplus.

 If these roles were present, remove them and reboot.